todorovski-m/pf-contributions/README.md

 `python power_components.py -c case1`

+The components of active power losses (kW) in each branch can be obtained with the following command, which generates table 4

+`python losses_components.py -c case1`

 |         ![ ](./images/small_system.png)          |
 | :----------------------------------------------: |
 | Fig. 1.
 Single-line diagram of the simple system |